-- Internet Security: An on premises license, can be isolated from the Internet.
-Some government and other organizations require this level of security.
+- Internet Security: An on-premises license, can be isolated from the Internet.
+Some governments and other organizations require this level of security.

 - Availability: Software that runs on your own computer network is independent of the Internet.
 It is available even if your local Internet connection is down.

-- Flexibility of Solutions: You are not locked into a specific solution.
+- The flexibility of Solutions: You are not locked into a specific solution.
 You may find more than one vendor providing similar solutions.
-You have easy flexibility of changing your software platform at any time.
+You have the easy flexibility of changing your software platform at any time.

 - Privacy and Security: You control your own data.
 It is not available to anyone else including government intrusion or hacking of large cloud services.
 You must provide your own security, but at least it’s under your control.

 - Higher initial expense: On-site licenses can cost up to 3 to 5 times the monthly cost of cloud service.
 It can take over 3 years to break even.

 - Multi-site organizations could require more than one site license.